Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Summary and conclusion

 Our semianalytical framework is meant more for population studies than for individual systems, due to the simplified set-up.
 Nevertheless, we applied it to the measured \LHa of \PDSb to derive approximate constraints on the average gas surface density at the Hill sphere or over the Hill sphere (Section~\ref{Th:PDS}).
 The constraints seem consistent with the observations and modelling work of \citet{pr23}.
 In this work, we did not include explicitly the possible implications of magnetospheric accretion on the line emission but discussed this in Section~\ref{Th:keineMagAkk}.
-Planets accreting by magnetospheric accretion should be brighter for a given instantaneous mass growth rate because a larger fraction of this mass flux can generate lines: the gas joins the CPD at a large distance and therefore low velocity, moves radially inwards in the CPD, and is lifted by the magnetic field lines truncating the CPD and channelling the gas onto the surface of the planet, where it shocks. \Ha and other lines can be emitted in the accretion, at the footpoint of the shock, or in both.
-There is a growing body of evidence that this mechanism can operate at planetary masses.
+Planets accreting by magnetospheric accretion should be brighter for a given instantaneous mass growth rate because a larger fraction of this mass flux can generate lines: the gas joins the CPD at a large distance and therefore low velocity, moves radially inwards in the CPD, and is lifted by the magnetic field lines truncating the CPD and channelling the gas onto the surface of the planet, where it shocks. \Ha and other lines can be emitted in the accretion column, at the footpoint of the shock, or in both.
+There is a growing body of evidence that this mechanism can operate at planetary masses (see Section~\ref{Th:keineMagAkk}).

-The take-away message from this work is that accreting planets may really be much fainter than usually thought for a given growth rate, which needs on average to lead to a given planet mass within the lifetime of the disc, that is, $\langle\MPktvekst\rangle\sim\MP/(3~\mathrm{Myr})$.
+The take-away message from this work is that accreting planets may be much fainter than usually thought for a given mass growth rate.
 This is in fact a positive outlook because it implies that the non-detections up to now leave ample room for exciting discoveries.
-It seems promising to push in closer to the star, where more forming planets should be found.
+It will be fruitful to push in closer to the star, where more forming planets should be found (e.g., \citealt{fernandes19,wittenmyer20,fulton21}, but see also \citealt{lagrange23}).
 Upcoming instruments such as the first-generation Midinfrared ELT Imager and Spectrograph (METIS) on the Extremely Large Telescope (ELT) \citep{ramsay18,feldt24} or RISTRETTO on the Very Large Telescope \citep{chazelas20,lovis24} should help see closer in.
 However, obtaining more \Ha photons with already-existing instrumentation is promising (for example the updated MagAO system at Magellan, MagAO-X; \citealp{males18,males24,close25b}).
-Using longer exposure times when targetting known young planets, especially with high-resolution spectrographs, may reveal accretion tracers at objects down to barely a few Jupiter masses.
+Deeper integrations when targetting known young planets, especially with high-resolution spectrographs, may reveal accretion tracers at objects down to barely a few Jupiter masses.

 \begin{appendix}